reireynoso/react-photo-lab/README.md

 ## Background

-We have a React Photo Librarry.
+We have a React Photo Library.
 We want the App to show us a collection of all photos in the database and also keep track of which photos we like and add that to a separate list.
 We will be fetching the collection of Photos from the json server and render each one onto the page.
+We want to be able to render either a collection of all photos OR a collection of favorites photos at one time.

 ## Deliverables